elizabethadelaide/battleship/README.md

 The player then places their own ships based on the ship size, and direction.
 The player has ship size 2, 4, 6 and 8, with corrseponding length.
 The ships can be placed anywhere on the board, and arranged N, E, S or W. The game will check if the ship fits on the board.
 After placing all the ships, the actual game will start.

 The player will call shots with a letter and number, such B4.
 The shot can be a hit and a miss.
 A hit on the computer side will be shown as a 2, and a miss will be shown as a 1.
 The computer will call shots as well.
 A hit on the player side will increase the player ships number by one (i.e. 2-> 3, 4->5), a miss will be shown as a 1.
+The game will print when a ship is sunk, and will check if a shot has already been called.

 ## Sample Board